 Linux on Power

-WPS is now supported with Linux on System p (POWER) hardware.
+WPS is now supported with Linux on IBM Power hardware.

 WPS Interop for Python introduces new support in WPS for the Python Language via a new procedure, PROC PYTHON.